Wainberg/ryp/README.md

 ## Limitations

 - The R interpreter is not thread-safe, so ryp can't be used by multiple Python threads simultaneously.
 (This limitation is shared by rpy2.)
+Within a given Python process, only the first thread to import ryp is allowed to use it;
+  trying to use it from other threads will raise an error.
 If you need parallelism, you will need to use one of the following:
-  1. Multiprocessing in Python (e.g. via the `multiprocessing` library).
+  1. Multiprocessing in Python (e.g. via the `multiprocessing` or `pyspark` libraries).
 Behind the scenes, each Python process will use ryp to create its own dedicated R interpreter, which does not interact with any other process's R interpreter.
   2. Multiprocessing in R (e.g. via the `parallel` or `future` packages).
 This is often much easier than multiprocessing in Python (e.g. just replace for loops/`lapply()` with `mclapply()`), and will have similar performance.